 DEC plans to:

 - Conduct a fourth year of monitoring at several of the beach monitoring locations

 - Include the use of the EPA’s Virtual Beach model to augment the monitoring data

 - Notify the public when levels exceed water quality recreation criterion

 What happens if there are elevated results?

 DEC will continue to share the test results with the stakeholders such as Ketchikan Indian Community, City of Ketchikan, Ketchikan Gateway Borough, and community members.
-If the levels exceed state recreation standards, DEC will issue a press release and post it on the Alaska BEACH Program website http://dec.alaska.gov/water/water-quality/beach-program/, forward a weekly email update to interested stakeholders, and post updates on social media.
-The City and Borough of Ketchikan may post an advisory sign at the affected beach.
-Weekly samples will continue to be collected through September, and the information shared on the Alaska BEACH Program website also has the updated data tables, monitoring location maps, 2017 and 2018 reports, and past press releases.
+If the levels exceed state recreation standards, DEC will issue a press release and post the advisory and monitoring results on the Alaska BEACH Program website http://dec.alaska.gov/water/water-quality/beach-program/, forward a weekly email update to interested stakeholders, and post updates on social media.
+The City and Borough may post an advisory sign at the affected beach.
+The Alaska BEACH Program website also has the updated data tables, monitoring location maps, 2017 and 2018 reports, and past press releases.

 What happens next?

 The monitoring program will help support the development of recommendations for best management practices and treatment of wastewater to reduce bacteria levels along the Ketchikan coastline.
 The data collected will then be compared to Alaska Water Quality Standards to determine if an impairment decision is warranted, and to document this decision in the 2020 Integrated Report.